cloudfoundry-community/spring-service-broker/README.md

 1. Fork the project
 2. Implement (3) interfaces in the com.pivotal.cf.broker.service package
 3. Ensure your service impls are annotated with @Service
-4. Package your war file: 'mvn clean install'
+4. Build the project and run the tests: `gradle build`
-5. Push the broker to CloudFoundry as an app: 'cf push --path <your-war>
+5. Push the broker to CloudFoundry as an app: `cf push <your-broker> --path build/libs/<war>`
-6. Register your service broker with CF: 'cf add-service-broker <service-broker-name>'
+6. Register your service broker with CF: `cf add-service-broker <service-broker-name>`

 A sample dummy implementation that simply logs actions is included in com.pivotal.cf.broker.service.mock.
 You should delete this or remove the @Service annotation before deploying your app.